McCarthy hopes to pass GOP funding stopgap before shutdown deadline

-Speaker Kevin McCarthy (R-Calif.) on Friday said he still hopes to pass a Republican-only short term spending bill next week, as his party has shifted strategies to focus on passing full-year appropriations bills after a series of defeats this week from the conservatives in his conference.
+Speaker Kevin McCarthy (R-Calif.) said Friday that he still hopes to pass a Republican-only short-term spending bill next week, as his party has shifted strategies to focus on passing full-year appropriations bills after a series of defeats this week from the conservatives in his conference.

 Asked if Republicans will still push forward with a partisan short-term stopgap bill next week, McCarthy said: “I would like to.
 You need to.”

-Congress has just over a week to pass legislation to fund the government past Sept.
+Congress has just more than a week to pass legislation to fund the government past Sept.
 30 and avoid a shutdown.

 McCarthy had aimed to pass a GOP-only stopgap bill this week, a measure that had no chance of becoming law but was intended to articulate a House position before getting into negotiations with the Democratic-controlled Senate.